 The Company owns a fifty percent interest in a joint venture ("Pacific Animation Partners") with the U.S. entertainment subsidiary of a leading Japanese advertising and animation production company.
 The joint venture was created to develop and produce a boys' animated television show, which it licenses worldwide for television broadcast as well as consumer products.
 The Company is producing and marketing toys based upon the television program under a license from the joint venture.
 The joint venture has also licensed certain other merchandising rights to third parties.
 The Company is responsible for fifty percent of the operating expenses of the joint venture and thirty-one percent of the production costs of the television show.
-The joint venture completed and delivered 52 episodes of the show, which began airing in February 2012, and completed an additional 13 episodes of the show.
-The Company is responsible for production costs, in the aggregate amount of approximately \$5.7 million, the remainder of which \$1.4 million and \$1.6 million were paid in 2012 and 2013, respectively.
-As of December 2013, the joint venture has chosen to cease production of the television show.
 The Company's investment is being accounted for using the equity method.
-For the years ended December 31, 2011, 2012 and 2013, the Company recognized a loss from the joint venture of \$34,260, gain of \$130,476 and loss of \$3,147,972, respectively, including producer fees and royalty income from the joint venture in the amount of nil, \$300,195 and \$296,076.
+The joint venture completed and delivered 65 episodes of the show, which began airing in February 2012, and has since ceased production of the television show.
+The Company is responsible for production costs, in the aggregate amount of approximately \$5.7 million for which all commitments have been funded as of December 31, 2014.
+For the years ended December 31, 2012, 2013 and 2014, the Company recognized a gain from the joint venture of \$130,476, loss of \$3,147,972 and gain of \$313,942, respectively, including producer fees and royalty income from the joint venture in the amount of \$300,195, \$296,076 and \$220,575, respectively.

-As of December 31, 2012 and 2013, the balance of the investment in the Pacific Animation Partners joint venture includes the following components (in thousands):
+As of December 31, 2013 and 2014, the balance of the investment in the Pacific Animation Partners joint venture includes the following components (in thousands):

-Dece ember 31, December 31,
+Dec ember 31, 2013 ember 31, 2014

-2012 2013

-Capital contributions \$ 3,420 \$ 4,188
+Capital contributions \$ 4,188 \$ 3,856

-Equity in cumulative net loss (259) (4,170)
+Equity in cumulative net loss (4,170) (3,856)

-Investment in joint venture \$ 3,161 \$ 18
+Investment in joint venture \$ 18 \$

 In September 2012, the Company entered into a joint venture ("DreamPlay Toys") with NantWorks LLC ("NantWorks") in which it owns a fifty percent interest.
 Pursuant to the operating agreement of DreamPlay Toys, the Company paid to NantWorks cash in the amount of \$8.0 million and issued NantWorks a warrant to purchase 1.5 million shares of the Company's common stock at a value of \$7.0 million in exchange for the exclusive right to arrange for the provision of the NantWorks recognition technology platform for toy products.
 The Company has classified these rights as an intangible asset and will amortize the asset over the anticipated revenue stream from the exploitation of these rights.
 The joint venture entered into a Toy Services Agreement with an initial term of three years expiring on October 1, 2015 and a renewal period at the option of the Company expiring October 1, 2018, subject to the achievement of certain financial targets, to develop and produce toys utilizing recognition technologies owned by NantWorks.
 Pursuant to the terms of the Toy Services Agreement, NantWorks is entitled to receive a preferred return based upon net sales of DreamPlay Toys product sales and third-party license fees.
-The Company retains the financial risk of the joint venture and is responsible for any losses, and the results of operations of the joint venture are consolidated with the Company's results.
+The Company retains the financial risk of the joint venture and is responsible for the day-to-day operations, including development, sales and distribution, for which it is entitled to receive any remaining profit or is responsible for any losses.
+The results of operations of the joint venture are consolidated with the Company's results.
 Sales of DreamPlay Toys products commenced in the third quarter of 2013.